ryanmathf/ryanmathf/README.md

 - Sacking of Asunción
 - Campaign of the Hills
 - Manduvirá River Expeditions
+- Battle of Altos
+- Battle of Ascurra
 - Battle of Tupium
 - Battle of Piribebuy
 - Battle of Acosta Ñu
-- Battle of Caguijuru
+- Battle of Caguijuru and Caraguataí
+- Battle of Acapatigó
+- Battle of Abagiba
-- Battle of Caraguataí
+- Battle of Iguatemi
 - Battle of Villa Ygatimí
 - Battle of Lomaruguá
 - Battle of Cerro Corá
 - Battle of Miranda
-- Taking of the Río Verde trench
+- Capture of the Rio Verde trench
-- Taking of the Cambaceguá stronghold
+- Capture of the Cambaceguá redoubt
 - Treaty of the Triple Alliance
 - Conference of Yataytí Corá